Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 <div style="text-align: justify">
 <p>Now we want to do another round of elimination, only this time working
-upwards to clear out the upper triangular region of U (and apply the same steps to the right half, formerly I).
-In order to do this using our method 'elimination', which is only capable of eliminating the lower triangular region, we have to rearrange both the matrix U and the right half such that the rows are flipped upside down, and the columns are flipped left to right.
-We do this rearrangement by separately multiplying U and the right half with an anti-diagonal identity matrix on the left and right sides:</p>
+upwards to clear out the upper triangular region of $U$ (and apply the same steps to the right half, formerly $I$).
+In order to do this using our method 'elimination', which is only capable of eliminating the lower triangular region, we have to rearrange both the matrix $U$ and the right half such that the rows are flipped upside down, and the columns are flipped left to right.
+We do this rearrangement by separately multiplying $U$ and the right half with an anti-diagonal identity matrix on the left and right sides:</p>
 </div>